hicsail/ORACLES/README.md

 ### Other Notes

-Some floating point operations are not implemented.
-See https://github.com/meilof/pysnark/blob/master/pysnark/fixedpoint.py.
+During bitwise operations and comparing numbers, PySNARK assumes inputs are 16 bits long by default.

-For performance reasons, PySNARK's integers and floats are 16 bits long by default.
+This may cause problems due to overflow, especially with fixed point values where values are multiplied by `2 ** LinCombFxp.resolution` (8 by default).
 If overflows occur, increase the number of bits as follows:
 ```
 from pysnark import runtime